odinuv/web/en/apv/articles/javascript/index.md

 In fact JavaScript scans the function body and moves all variable declarations to the beginning.

 New JavaScript version ES 2015 introduced also `const` and `let` keywords.
-The `let` keyword is interesting because it can create variable which scope is only inside curly brackets, observe difference between these two scripts:
+The `let` keyword is interesting because it can create variable which scope is only inside curly brackets, observe difference between these two pieces of code:

 {% highlight javascript %}
 //using var